 B.A. degree students are strongly encouraged to include a First-Year Seminar (FYSM) during their first 4.0 credits of registration.
-Students are limited to 1.0 credit in FYSM and can only register in a FYSM while they have firstyear standing in their B.A. program.
-Students who have completed the Enriched Support Program (ESP), the Indigenous Enriched Support Program (IESP), or who are required to take a minimum of one English as a Second Language (ESLA) credit are not permitted to register in a FYSM.
+Students are limited to 1.0 credit in FYSM and can only register in a FYSM while they have first-year standing in their B.A. program.